Table of contents

 What Does an MMJ Card Permit in West Virginia?

-Patients may possess up to a 30-day supply, but no specifics are available as to how much a 30-day supply constitutes.
+Patients may possess up to a 30-day supply, but no specifics are available on how much a 30-day supply constitutes.

 Cannabis can be purchased in the following forms: